mehulagg/gitlab/doc/development/background_migrations.md

 ### Background jobs tracking

 `queue_background_migration_jobs_by_range_at_intervals` has the ability to create records for each jobs that is scheduled to run you can turn this behavior on by passing `track_jobs: true`.
-Make sure that your worker marks the job as done by calling `Gitlab::Database::BackgroundMigrationJob.mark_all_as_succeeded` in `perform` method of your background migration.
+Each record starts with a `pending` status.
+Make sure that your worker updates the job status to `succeeded` by calling `Gitlab::Database::BackgroundMigrationJob.mark_all_as_succeeded` in `perform` method of your background migration.

 See [`lib/gitlab/background_migration/drop_invalid_vulnerabilities.rb`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/background_migration/drop_invalid_vulnerabilities.rb) for a full example.

-### Rescheduling pending jobs
+#### Rescheduling pending jobs

 You can reschedule pending migrations from `background_migration_jobs` table by creating a post-deployment migration and calling `requeue_background_migration_jobs_by_range_at_intervals` with the migration name and delay interval.